 - Links to transcriptions of the Subsidy Rolls (Poll Tax) for 1379 for the West Riding, the Ainsty, and the Howdenshire wapentake are to be found on the relevant parish pages.

 - A transcription of the Subsidy Rolls for the Ainsty wapentake from the 16th century.

 - There is also an introduction to the 1379 Subsidy rolls.

 - Included in the Making of America site is Sir William Dugdale's Visitation of the County of Yorke, 1665/6 with a full Search facility

 Where is it in Yorkshire? - A hyperlinked index to information on nearly all the places in Yorkshire: cities, towns, villages, most of the hamlets and some single houses are included.
 The list also includes links to information on some places which no longer exist.

 There is also a large and detailed electronic map of the County.
 Please see also Maps above.

 This county is maintained by Colin Hinson, with help and information provided by a great number of people who are credited on the relevant pages.

 This page is copyright.
 Do not copy any part of this page or website other than for personal use or as given in the conditions of use.

-Web-page generated by "DB2html" data-base extraction software ©Colin Hinson 2016
+Web-page generated by "DB2html" data-base extraction software ©Colin Hinson 2017